Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * :bangbang:**Which data formats are read in and how?**

+- Every dataformat supported in QGIS

 * :bangbang:**Which output data formats are supported?**

+- Every dataformat supported in QGIS

 * :heavy_exclamation_mark:**How can data be read in?
 Does the software allow batch processing?**

+- Using QGIS

 * :bangbang:**Is there an application programming interface (API)?**